 1. Shop the REI Garage Sale to get up to 50% off The North Face.

-Macy’s has tons of sales including Black Friday, Labor Day, Black Friday in July and semiannual sales, and many of them include Macy’s North Face apparel.
+Can’t find anything in Macy’s Last Act?
+Watch for savings during their Black Friday, Labor Day, Black Friday in July, and semiannual sales.
+Many of them include The North Face apparel.
 Macy’s doesn’t allow coupons for The North Face products, but the sales can be great on their own.

 Expect to find The North Face markdowns around January through March at DICK’s Sporting Goods as they begin to prep their stores with spring clothing.
 In the past few years, we’ve found the best sales on The North Face during these months during their outerwear and winter jacket sales.